 Art.
 5: The foundation council manages the foundation in accordance with the law and the deed of foundation on the basis of dutiful judgement.
 It is at liberty to dispose of the foundation’s assets as it sees fit within this scope.
 The foundation council can document the principles of its activities in one or more sets of regulations at any time.

 The foundation council represents the foundation to the outside world and designates the persons authorised to sign on behalf of the foundation and the types of signature required.

 The foundation council constitutes a quorum when the majority of members is in attendance.
 Resolutions are passed with a simple majority of the foundation council members in attendance.
-The president’s vote counts double in the event of a tied vote.
 A record of resolutions shall be kept.

 Resolutions and elections can be passed and held by means of circular letter insofar as no member requests verbal discussion.

 Art.
 6: The foundation council appoints an independent external auditor in accordance with legal requirements who shall audit the foundation’s accounts once a year and submit a detailed audit report on the result to the foundation council.
 Furthermore, the auditor shall monitor compliance with the provisions of the statutes (deed and regulations of the foundation) and report any non-compliances ascertained during the execution of their activities to the foundation council.

 Art.
 7: The founder endowed an initial amount of capital amounting to CHF 50,000 (fifty thousand Swiss francs) to the foundation when it was established.